SimonMisencik/helm-charts/charts/ubuntu/README.md

 # ubuntu

-Ubuntu pod for testing or debugging
+Ubuntu pod for testing or debugging with tools:
+- curl
+- nmap

 ## Get Repo Info